 Carl Lawrence Cobb (63) and Bruce Wayne Bivins (63) stand accused of poaching the turtle eggs.
-According to the complaint, Cobb dropped off Bivins at the Singer Island Beach.
+According to the complaint, Cobb dropped off Bivins at Singer Island Beach.
 Bivins discovered a turtle nest and removed 93 eggs.
-Afterward, he called Cobb to come pick him up.
+Afterward, he called Cobb to come to pick him up.
 Officers from the Florida Fish and Wildlife Conservation reported seeing Bivins take the eggs.
 They pulled over Cobb’s truck with the eggs inside of it.
 The eggs were recovered and then relocated by biologists.

 Understanding the Charges

-Poaching laws are enforced at both the state and federal level.
+Poaching laws are enforced at both the state and federal levels.
 These men will be facing charges in Florida based on Florida statutes.
 The Florida Fish and Wildlife Conservation Commission files charges in state cases.

 Chapter 68 in the Florida Administrative Code (FAC) prohibits the taking, transporting, storing, purchasing, selling, or storing any wildlife.
 This includes their nests and their eggs.